johnfraserss/ICS3U/Assignments/19 - Processing - Assignment 3/README.md

 -------
 You may work **solo** or **in pairs** for this Assignment.

-* Using your knowledge of programming, including arrays, Strings, file input, and any concept prior to:
+* Using your knowledge of programming, including arrays, Strings, input, and any concept prior to:

 Create a program that has been requested by a Grade 3 classroom in the community.  **Create a sketch that helps to describe the concept of addition using _decomposition_ and _recomposition_ of numbers.
 There are some exemplar photos of the student understanding in the OUT drive.**